 On March 24, 2011, Mark Montgomery was introduced as the 27th head coach in the history of the Northern Illinois University men's basketball program.
-Montgomery comes to NIU following 10 seasons at his alma mater, Michigan State University, six as an assistant coach and the last four as associate head coach.
+In 2015-16, Montgomery enters his fifth season at NIU following 10 seasons at his alma mater, Michigan State University, six as an assistant coach and the last four as associate head coach.

 Montgomery, a Michigan native who also has previous experience in the Mid-American Conference in four seasons as an assistant coach at Central Michigan, made 10 straight trips to the NCAA Tournament and three Final Four appearances with the Spartans as a member of Tom Izzo’s staff.
 He helped coach 26 All-Big Ten players at Michigan State and six players that went on to be selected in the National Basketball Association Draft, while on the bench for 235 MSU wins - an average of 23.5 victories per season.